Most likely retail agglomeration patterns: Potential maximization and stochastic stability of spatial equilibria: Introduction

-The prototype of the BLV method is the \cite{Harris-Wilson-EPA1978} (HW) model, a pioneering work in modeling the spontaneous formation of retail agglomerations in an urban area.
-Based on the static shopping models of \cite{huff1963probabilistic} and \cite{lakshmanan1965retail}, Harris and Wilson formulated a dynamic model of spatial structure with agglomeration force.
-Their study illustrates that such a model can exhibit multiple equilibria, path dependence, and catastrophic phase transitions.
-Although their study considered the formation of retail agglomerations in an urban area as an application, the HW model, and more generally the BLV methodology, has a wider scope of applications, including logistics \citep{leonardi1981unifying1,leonardi1981unifying2}, archaeology \citep{bevan2013models,paliou2016evolving}, healthcare \citep{tang2017flow}, and crime \citep{davies2013mathematical,baudains2016dynamic} to name a few \citep[see][for an exposition on applications of the BLV method ]{dearden2015explorations}.
-In light of these diverse applications, it is essential to have a solid understanding of the analytical aspects of the HW model.
+The first instance of the BLV method is the \cite{Harris-Wilson-EPA1978} (HW) model, a pioneering work in modeling the spontaneous formation of retail agglomerations in an urban area.
+Based on the static shopping models of \cite{huff1963probabilistic} and \cite{lakshmanan1965retail}, HW formulated a spatial model with agglomeration and dispersion forces.
+Retail firms tend to agglomerate in fewer locations because consumers are attracted to larger concentrations of retailers.
+They may also prefer to disperse spatially to be closer to consumers and to avoid competition from other retail agglomerations.
+HW demonstrated that such a model can exhibit multiple equilibria, path dependence, and catastrophic phase transitions.
+Although their study focused on retail agglomerations in urban areas as an application, the HW model (and more broadly, the BLV methodology) has since been applied to a wider range of fields, including logistics \citep{leonardi1981unifying1,leonardi1981unifying2}, archaeology \citep{bevan2013models,paliou2016evolving}, healthcare \citep{tang2017flow}, and crime \citep{davies2013mathematical,baudains2016dynamic} to name a few \citep[see][for a survey]{dearden2015explorations,Wilson-NETS2024}.

-One key issue of the HW model is that it converges to one of the multiple equilibria, depending on the initial conditions.
-The early explorations of the analytical properties of the model mainly focused on two-location settings for tractability \citep[for example,][]{clarke1981note,wilson1981catastrophe,rijk1983equilibrium,rijk1983uniqueness}.
-However, they had already suggested that multiple locally stable equilibria could arise.
-Thereafter, extensive numerical simulations of the HW model in many-location settings has demonstrated that many locally stable equilibria can arise \citep{clarke1983dynamics,clarke1985dynamics,wilson2011phase,dearden2015explorations}.
-Further, by using an analytical method developed by \cite{Akamatsu-Takayama-Ikeda-JEDC2012}, \cite{Osawa-et-al-JRS2017} formally illustrated that the model allows multiple locally stable states in many-location settings.
-The existence of multiple locally stable states means that the model’s prediction can be elusive and raises the question of robustness regarding the numerical findings in the literature.
+In light of the diverse applications, it is essential to have a solid understanding of the analytical aspects of the HW model.
+One key issue with the HW model is the multiplicity of equilibria.
+The early explorations of the analytical properties of the model mainly focused on two-location settings for tractability \citep{clarke1981note,rijk1983equilibrium,rijk1983uniqueness}.
+However, these studies had already suggested that multiple locally stable equilibria could arise.
+Thereafter, extensive numerical simulations of the HW model in multi-location settings have demonstrated that numerous locally stable equilibria can arise for each set of parameter values \citep{clarke1983dynamics,clarke1985dynamics,wilson2011phase,dearden2015explorations}.
+Furthermore, using an analytical method developed by \cite{Akamatsu-Takayama-Ikeda-JEDC2012}, \cite{Osawa-et-al-JRS2017} formally demonstrated that the model allows multiple locally stable states in multi-location settings.
+This implies that the model's predictions can be elusive and raises questions about the robustness of numerical findings in the literature.